Messerschmitt Bf 109 operational history: Combat service with Hungary

-In October 1942, the Luftwaffe agreed to partially re-arm Royal Hungarian Air Force fighter units with the Bf 109.
+In October 1942, the Luftwaffe agreed to partially re-arm Royal Hungarian Air Force (MKHL) fighter units with the Bf 109.
 Subordinated to the German Jagdgeschwader 52 on the Eastern Front, the first Hungarian fighter unit to convert to the Bf 109 F-4 was the RHAF's 1./1. vadászszázad (fighter squadron).
 After brief training on the type, zászlós (ensign) Lukács Ottó flew the first combat sorties on 15 October 1942.
 The unit was mainly engaged in fighter-bomber and strafing attacks until 16 December 1942, when főhadnagy (Lieutenant) György Bánlaky and hadnagy (Second Lieutenant) Imre Pánczél shot down four Ilyushin Il-2s; the first victims of the RHAF's 109s.
 Several other fighter units converted to the 109F and later G models during the course of 1943 and were heavily engaged in combat on the Eastern Front.

-By late 1943 the RHAF realized the locally produced but obsolete Reggiane Re.2000 Héja fighters were not up to the task, and began to equip fighter squadrons in the Home Air Defense with Bf 109s.
+By late 1943, the RHAF realized the locally produced but obsolete MÁVAG Héja fighters were not up to the task, and began to equip fighter squadrons in the Home Air Defense with Bf 109s.
 During April and May 1944, the new Bf 109Gs were concentrated into the 101.
 Honi Légvédelmi Vadászrepülő Osztály (101st Home Air Defence Fighter Wing).
 The Hungarian Messerschmitt factory at Győr produced many of these under licence.
 The unit, commanded by the experienced Eastern Front veteran őrnagy (major) Heppes Aladár, was also known as the Red Pumas after its insignia.
 During 'The American Season', between May and August 1944, the 101. had claimed 15 P-51s, 33 P-38s and 56 four-engine bombers.
 But Hungarian losses were high too: 18 fighter pilots lost their lives.

 The heaviest losses occurred on 7 August 1944, when 18 Bf 109s from 101 Fighter Group, escorting Luftwaffe Bf 109 G-6s, armed with additional cannons in underwing gondolas, took off to intercept 357 four-engined American bombers, escorted by 117 fighters.
 The Messerschmitts were intercepted by the escorting P-51 Mustangs that shot down eight Hungarians and at least nine Germans Bf 109s, losing just two of their number.
 Among the killed "Pumas" was Lt László Molnár Lukács, the top scoring Hungarian pilot to date, with 25 kills (including seven American aircraft).